Pay parity opt-in scheme

 Please note, any dispute regarding a teacher’s salary step is an employment matter between the teacher and their employer.
 The Ministry is unable to intervene in employment matters.

 For further queries about teacher pay steps, contact firstname.lastname@example.org.

-What records need to be kept?
+What records need to be kept for pay parity purposes?